TL:DR: An alternative to the current meta inspired by real football tactics that actually functions pretty well and is a lot of fun.

 Give this formation and tactic a try if you’re looking for something a bit different and a bit more like how the real top teams play modern football which doesn’t feel completely useless in the current meta.
 The use of false 9 means you often have a strong central overload and the width with wingers and fairly attacking FBs means a CM can drift out to allow for wide overloads too.
 I am actually enjoying the game with this tactic, much more than I was previously, and whilst it might not make you jump from Gold 3 to Elite 1 it might make you actually enjoy the game a bit more.
 I have played quite a lot with this tactic now and I think perhaps my familiarity with it may mean I am finding it easier to play with that some might when first trying it but I think it is genuinely good and fun as an off-meta alternative.

-© Post "The Cruyffian 433 tactic: inspired by Cruyff, Guardiola, Klopp as an off-meta alternative" for game FIFA 20.
+More about FIFA 20Post: "The Cruyffian 433 tactic: inspired by Cruyff, Guardiola, Klopp as an off-meta alternative" specifically for the game FIFA 20.
+Other useful information about this game: